stusmall/bowbend/docs/architecture.md

 This is consumed by the 3rd and final layer, the language specific SDKs.
 This is the only part of the project that is planned to have a stable API.
 The most common route here will be to wrap the FFI crate with native, idiomatic, stable bindings that users can consume.
-The two exceptions that might be made in the future are for the C and Rust SDKs.
-They may end up re-exporting large amount of types from the ffi and bowbend_core crates respectively.
-This separation still exists in these cases so can be free to break APIs in lower levels and add compatiblity shims to the Rust/C SDKs as needed.
+The one exception that exists today is the Rusk SDK.
+It would end up re-exporting a large amount of code from bowbend_core.
+This separation still exists in so lower layers can be free to break APIs in and add compatibility shims to the Rust SDKs as needed.
+A similar approach over the ffi crate might be used if a C SDK is ever added.